aldavigdis/connector-for-dk/readme.txt

 = Is data synchronisation fully bi-directional? =

-Product information is generally synced bidirectionally.
-Some functionality, such as variant products and stock quantity only works downstream (from DK to WooCommerce), while invoicing works upstream (from WooCommerce to DK), with some information being retained in WooCommerce.

-= Can my DK product records be affected by the plugin? =

-In short, yes.
-As long as price and name sync are enabled and the API key is assigned to a user with sufficient privileges, price and name changes in WooCommerce are reflected in DK.
-This can be disabled by disabling those sync options.
+Besides new customer records and invoices, data is synced downstream.
+We have disabled upstream product sync, so changes to products in WooCommerce won't affect their information in DK.

 = Can my DK customer records be affected by the plugin? =

-Customers providing a kennitala will be registered as debtors in your DK setup if they are not registered already.
+Customers providing a kennitala can optionally be registered as debtors/customers in your DK setup if they are not registered already.
 Kennitala entry is not checked for validity and your customers may possibly enter typos and make other mistakes.
 The plugin will not overwrite existing customer records however.

 If the kennitala field is disabled or a kennitala is not provided on checkout, invoices will be assigned to a ‘default kennitala’, symbolising an anonymous cash payment.